MarkViggiano/Hangman/README.md

 # Uno
-Python hangman game for school python class.
+Python Uno game for school python class.

 **How to play**
 Clone the repository and navigate to the save location using a command prompt.
 Type `python start.py` or `python3 start.py`